ejoubaud/cypress-browser-extension-plugin/README.md

 const myOtherExtension = require('cypress-browser-extension-plugin/helpers')({
   alias: 'myOtherExtension', // if you've loaded 2+ extensions in the loader w/ aliases, default 'myExtension'
   debug: true,               // spam the JS console with debug messages to debug issues, default false
-  timeout: 5000,             // time waiting for commands to extension backend to reply, default to 2000 })
+  timeout: 5000,             // ms waiting for commands to extension backend to reply, default 2000 })
 ```